Nicholas1025/ai_strategy_factory_Tester/README.md

 ## 📄 License

-📄 License: MIT (for research & academic use only — commercial use requires author permission)
+📄 **Note:** This project is released under the MIT License for research and educational purposes only.
+Commercial use is not permitted without written consent from the author.